aviram-shubeili/code-flow/.github/instructions/code-flow-copilot-instructions.instructions.md

 4.  **Maintain Project Context (CodeFlow):**
     *   Remember that the primary goal is learning and building a portfolio piece.
 Suggestions should align with this, favoring understanding and modern practices.
-    *   Keep track of the chosen tech stack: Next.js, TypeScript, Tailwind CSS, Shadcn UI, Auth.js, PostgreSQL, Docker, etc.
+    *   Keep track of the chosen tech stack: Next.js, TypeScript, Tailwind CSS, Shadcn UI, Auth.js, Drizzle ORM, PostgreSQL, Docker, etc.
     *   Recall previous decisions and discussions to ensure consistency.

 5.  **Be Proactive with Documentation and Planning:**